Esukhia/tibtext_utils/compare_lists/README.md

 # Compare lexica

-A temporary script that is used to compare the lexicon
+A temporary script that is used to compare Monlam dictionary with Nanhai corpus files.